jmontezai/Sport_Store_Analysis/README.md

   - Month
   - Month Name

-👉 Result: a structured dataset optimized for business analysis.
+👉 Result: a structured dataset ready for analysis in Power BI.